 If you have an underactive thyroid (which has never been overactive), ask your GP to check your thyroid function when you find out you are pregnant.
 You may need an increase in the dose of your thyroxine medication during pregnancy to optimise your levels.

 If necessary, your GP can refer you to one of our clinics.

 If you have, or have previously had, an overactive thyroid, you will be offered an appointment at one of our clinics.
 If you are on treatment to control your thyroid, please discuss with your endocrine consultant if you are planning a pregnancy for advice.

 If you discover you are pregnant, please inform your GP or consultant as soon as possible and ask for an early referral to our service.

 We offer haematology clinics at both City Hospital and QMC.

-There are a variety of women that are suitable for this clinic, for example:
+There are a variety of people who are suitable for this clinic, for example:

-- women who have been affected by lymphoma or leukaemia
+- people who have been affected by lymphoma or leukaemia

-- women who have low or high platelets
+- people who have low or high platelets